davidcarlisle/latexcgi/docs/index.md

-  If neither `\documentclass` nor a `% !TeX` engine comment appears in the example then a default preamble is constructed (based on the commands seen in the example) and added to the code block via the p  ACE editor interface.
+  If neither `\documentclass` nor a `% !TeX` engine comment appears in the example then a default preamble is constructed (based on the commands seen in the example) and added to the code block via the ACE editor interface.
 This preamble may not be completely correct as needed to run the example but is a good "first guess" and will save typing boiler plate preambles in the online forum editor.
 If the preamble is edited and re-submitted to the texlive.net server,